EnergySystemsModellingLab/muse_teaching_kit/readme.md

         docker-compose up --build

 This should create a `_deploy` folder as above containing all the necessary zip files.
+This will also output a `requirements.txt` file showing the versions of packages used for this build.

 # Common formatting issues